ironboy/mongoosy/README.md

 ```

 Mongoosy expect mongoose models to be stored as separate files that each export a monoogse model in a folder called **models**.

+###  What you require
+You get actually require five different things when requiring **mongoosy**:
+* mongoose - the mongoose module - if you should need to use it directly somewhere in your code
+* **express** - the express module - if you should need to use it directly somewhere in your code
+* **app** - the express server created by mongoosy - you can add your own routes, middleware etc to it if needed
+* **pwencrypt** - an encryption function for passwords.
+Use it to encrypt the passwords if you create any users on the backend.
+* **session** - session middleware function created by the *express-session* module, use it for things like integrating your sessions with sockets (via a module like [express-socket.io-session](https://www.npmjs.com/package/express-socket.io-session)).

 ### Default settings
 You can change which folder to look in for models and a some other settings if you want to.
 These are the defaults settings used if you don't change them: